Consulta OnLine (periodico online)

 2021, highlighting analogies and differences in comparison with similar

-argumentative schemes, the effects it produces over the legislator and the judicial
+argumentative schemes, the effects it produces over the legislator and the

-with the incidental nature of judicial review of legislation.
+compliance with the incidental nature of judicial review of legislation.

 LARA TRUCCO